dizzib/rkeys-apps/speakeys/readme.md

 I use this to transmit dictated speech from my tablet directly to my Linux desktop as if I were typing it in myself.

-Currently this functionality is supported only in [Google Chrome][chrome].
+Currently [Google Chrome][chrome] is the only browser to support speech recognition.

 ## to run